- Dramatic hills and remote valleys of Northumberland National Park

 Your final day of cycling takes you through border country, across challenging bridleways and twisting trails.
 You’ll skirt past the woodland of Kielder Forest Park and Northumberland National Park.
 You negotiate a network of bridleways and stream crossings, with a few more cheeky climbs to tackle before arriving in the tiny village green in Simonburn, an ideal lunch spot.

 Eventually you pass over the line of Hadrian’s Wall and enjoy a final descent down to the historic market town of Hexham to celebrate our accomplishment.
-You’ll have a short transfer back to Newcastle for your return plane or train.
+You’ll have a short transfer back to Newcastle to collect your cars or depart for your return train.

 The Sandstone Way uses varied terrain along its whole length taking best advantage of an interesting mix of double-width dirt tracks, sections of singletrack, unsurfaced lanes and bridleways of all types as well as byways and little known unclassified country roads (UCRs).